fafalone/VBFlexGrid64/README.md

 **Notes**

-This is currently set up like the StdExe version.
+-This is currently set up like the StdExe version.

-Property pages have been prepared for x64 but tB does not yet support them for in-project controls (.ctl as opposed to .ocx).
+-Property pages have been prepared for x64 but tB does not yet support them for in-project controls (.ctl as opposed to .ocx).

+-For this project I made an x64 version of OLEGuids; the project files are included here, but it's built into VBFlexGridDemo.twinproj too, so are included only for use in other projects.